JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ## Rate Limiting
 - Currently users can spam the refresh button, limit it so that this is not possible

-## Zustand
-- If react query is not enough, use zustand to manage global state

 ## Chord Progressions
 - Chord Progressions - This one I'm not too sure about.
 I could display some common chord progressions starting from the key of the song as the I chord, but I do not know if I can extract the chord progression of the song itself.
 Maybe by analyzing the sections/bars.